LS adjourns for the day after uproar over BJP MP Nishikant Dubey's remarks on Rahul Gandhi | Politics

 LS adjourns for the day after uproar over BJP MP Nishikant Dubey's remarks on Rahul Gandhi

 The Lok Sabha was adjourned for the day on Thursday following uproar by the opposition over BJP member Nishikant Dubeys remarks targeting Congress leader Rahul Gandhi.
-His remarks triggered an uproar from the opposition benches forcing TDP leader Krishna Prasad Tenneti, who was in the chair, to adjourn the proceedings for the day.
+I have given a substantive motion notice where in I have mentioned how he visits Thailand, Vietnam, Cambodia with Soros Foundation, Ford Foundation and USAID, and colludes with anti-India forces, Dubey alleged.

 - Country: